I get it.

-At the end of the day, there’s not a big difference in the policy you have on your personal home and the policy you’ll need for your rental property.
+At the end of the day, there’s not a big difference between the policy you have on your personal home and the policy you’ll need for your rental property.
 And in many cases, you can use the same insurance carrier you currently use for your personal residence.
 This is especially helpful if you are converting your personal residence into a rental home.

-If you are a high net worth individual, you might want to increase this coverage to match your net worth.
+If you are a high net-worth individual, you might want to increase this coverage to match your net worth.
 In addition, if you hold the property under an LLC, the liability coverage should match the assets of the LLC.

 Unfortunately, we live in a litigious society.
 Let’s say the Tenant falls down the stairs and is severely injured, or a furnace explodes and your Tenants are injured or even killed.
 Your liability coverage is there to protect you against severe financial loss.

-- Deductible — Consult your insurance agent or even a financial advisor, about the proper deductible for you.
+- Deductible: Consult your insurance agent or even a financial advisor, about the proper deductible for you.
 The amount of deductible you choose will greatly impact your annual premium.
 As you probably know, the higher the deductible, the lower the premium.
 Whether you choose a high or low deductible completely depends on your individual needs and wants.

-- Tax Benefits — Unlike a standard Homeowners Policy, Rental Dwelling Policies are tax deductible.
+- Tax Benefits: Unlike a standard Homeowners Policy, Rental Dwelling Policies are tax deductible.
 Insurance is considered part of your business expenses and you can deduct that cost accordingly.

 Again, while insurance isn’t necessarily an exciting topic, it’s a topic that you must address and address carefully.
 If you have any questions about insurance or general investment questions, please don’t hesitate to contact us.